Skip to content ↓

 Environmental Activities

 At East Sheen Primary School, we aim to develop an environmentally intelligent community.
-To this end, we have identified environmental threads through our curriculum to raise awareness, promote discussion and debate and use our green hat thinking as we explore some of the environmental challenges our planet faces.
+To this end, we have embedded environmental threads through our curriculum to raise awareness, promote discussion and debate.
+We use our green hat thinking as we explore some of the environmental challenges our planet faces.

-Our amazing ‘Green Team’ were elected by their Year 6 peers.
+Our amazing ‘Green Team’ has now expanded to include one child per class, from Years 2-6, who were voted for by their peers.
 They hold regular meetings with the Environmental Leader and enjoy updating the rest of the school with useful eco-tips and competitions.
-Additionally, the ‘Green Award’ is presented to a KS1 and KS2 class each week.
+Additionally, the ‘Eco Elephant’ is presented to a KS1 and KS2 class each week.
+This award means that their classroom has been the most eco-friendly that week.

 East Sheen Primary School currently recycles cans, plastic, glass, paper and even old whiteboard pens!
-We also compost our fruit waste for use on our wonderful garden.
+Amazingly, our catering team will be using food from our new allotments in our lunches.
 Every week, the whole school makes a collective effort in improving our school grounds.
 Eager and enthusiastic volunteers come to assist the Green Team in making sure that all pupils (and staff!) follow the motto 'Reduce, Reuse and Recycle' and respect our school's resources.
 Volunteer jobs also include checking the recycling bins are empty and clearing any rubbish using our new litter pickers!

 Our exciting vision going forward is to further develop the environmental thread through our curriculum.
 We will use our Thinking School tools to explore complex issues and develop a positive attitude to problem-solving.